zakjanzi/BG-LB-Initiative/README.md

    A simple design suitable for the initial deployment/prototype.
 It is estimated to handle a moderate number of users.

 2. **Production-Grade Architecture:**
-   An enhanced design that incorporates load balancing, resilient design, and fault tolerance to support high scalability and robustness.\
+   An enhanced design that incorporates load balancing, resilient design, and fault tolerance to support high scalability and robustness.

 Several factors play a role in deciding which design will address your needs, including the number of concurrent users, budget and available human-resources.

 ---

-## 1. Basic Architecture Diagram
+## 1. Basic Architecture Diagram (See image 1)

 ### Diagram